nickzoic/nick.zoic.org/art/pycon-pyconau-2023-adelaide/index.md

 ... the tragic thing is, at some point I might have to admit that maybe Java got it right in the first place with JAR files containing their own dependencies, etc.

-### More

-There's heaps more I haven't watched yet so I'll update this page as I do ...